 - Suffered losses as a result of the infection, such as losses from prolonged hospitalization, additional surgeries, prolonged or painful recovery, amputation of the affected limb, disability, or physical therapy

 Bair Hugger Lawsuits Consolidated in Federal Court

-Based on the large number of similar lawsuits filed against 3M over the Bair Hugger system, the lawsuits were centralized in Minnesota U.S. District Court as part of a multidistrict litigation (MDL).
+Based on the large number of similar lawsuits filed against 3M over the Bair Hugger system (more than 800), the lawsuits were centralized in Minnesota U.S. District Court as part of a multidistrict litigation (MDL).
 A pool of initial cases to be tried in court are expected to be chosen in December 2016.